zararah/opendevtoolkit/_posts/2014-02-11-surveillance.md

 ---
 layout: post
-tagline: "Humanitarian crises"
+tagline: ""
 tags : [tech, open knowledge, surveillance, globaldev, ethics]
 title: "The Day We Fight Back; the role of mass surveillance in humanitarian crises"
 unlisted: false
 ---

-Today, February 11th, is [The Day We Fight Back](https://thedaywefightback.org/) against mass surveillance.
+Today, February 11th, is [The Day We Fight Back](https://thedaywefightback.org/); a global online and offline protest against mass surveillance.
 It's been framed by its organisers as a protest against NSA surveillance - so, you might wonder, what does that have to do with Open Development data?

 A lot, actually.
-There have been multiple occasions when mass surveillance and data collection have played huge roles in facilitating humanitarian crises such as genocides.
-In addition, as has been covered comprehensively by Privacy International's report, "Aiding Privacy", aid organisations are now some of the biggest data collectors among the world's most vulnerable communities; what could happen if that data got into the wrong hands?
+There have been multiple occasions when mass surveillance and data collection have played key roles in facilitating humanitarian crises, including genocides.
+In addition, as has been covered comprehensively in Privacy International's report, ["Aiding Privacy"](https://www.privacyinternational.org/projects/aiding-privacy), aid organisations are now some of the biggest data collectors among the world's most vulnerable communities.
+Aid agencies are also supporting and funding data collection schemes which have in some cases been knocked back in their home countries; such as [USAID funding the "My ID My Life" campaign in Kenya](http://www.whitehouse.gov/the-press-office/2013/06/27/fact-sheet-us-support-strengthening-democratic-institutions-rule-law-and) in 2013, which provided national ID cards for 500,000 young people.

-The debate around the ethics of data collection in international development is ongoing with groups such as the engine room, Privacy International, Aspiration Tech, the Open Knowledge Foundation, and researchers around the world; see the Responsible Data Forum series of events for more information.
+The debate around the ethics of data collection in international development is ongoing with groups such as [the engine room](https://www.theengineroom.org/), [Privacy International](https://www.privacyinternational.org/), [Aspiration Tech](http://aspirationtech.org/), [the Open Knowledge Foundation](http://okfn.org/), and researchers around the world; see the [Responsible Data Forum](https://www.theengineroom.org/projects/responsible-data-forum/) series of events for more information.

 To make really clear the link between surveillance and mass human rights' abuses, and to highlight some of humanity's worst examples of what can happen with mass surveillance, lack of freedom of expression, and abuse of data, here are a couple of examples.